rehawild/2D-Topdown-Farming-Game/README.md

-# Sprout Lands - 2D Farming Game
+# Pupi's Farm - Godot Project Files

 ## Overview
-**Sprout Lands** is a 2D top-down farming game created using the **Godot Engine**.
-This project demonstrates modular programming, dynamic gameplay mechanics, and the effective integration of external assets.
-Built as part of a learning and portfolio development process, it highlights key skills in game development and programming.
+This repository contains the project files for **Pupi's Farm**, a 2D top-down farming game built in **Godot Engine**.
+These files demonstrate modular programming, dynamic gameplay mechanics, and the integration of external assets.
+Created as part of a learning process, this project showcases skills in game development and programming.

 ---

 ## Features
-- **Farming Mechanics**: Plant, grow, and harvest crops such as corn and tomatoes.
+- **Farming Mechanics**: Scripts for planting, growing, and harvesting crops such as corn and tomatoes.
-- **Resource Management**: Collect items, manage tools, and use an inventory system.
+- **Resource Management**: Code for collecting items, managing tools, and handling an inventory system.
-- **Day and Night Cycle**: Dynamic lighting and time-based events.
+- **Day and Night Cycle**: Implementation of dynamic lighting and time-based events.
-- **Interactive NPCs**: Engage with non-playable characters to enrich gameplay.
+- **Interactive NPCs**: Scripts for NPC behavior and interaction.
-- **Tool Functionality**: Switch between tools for tasks like watering, chopping, and tilling.
+- **Tool Functionality**: Scripts for tools like watering cans, axes, and hoes.
-- **Save and Load System**: Store game progress using a robust save system.
+- **Save and Load System**: Code for storing and retrieving game progress.
-- **Dynamic Scenes**: Seamlessly manage and transition between scenes.
+- **Dynamic Scenes**: Scene management and transitions.

 ---